zum Inhalt springen

 17:00 Pantelis Charalampakis, Nikolay Dimitrov, Metodi Zlatkov, Georgi Sengalevich (Bulgarian Academy of Sciences), and Zhenya Zhekova (Regional Historical Museum Shumen): Towards a Digital Sigillographic Corpus of Bulgaria

-17:30 Jan Bigalke, Jonathan Blumtritt, Sviatoslav Drach, Claes Neuefeind, and Marcel Schaeben (University of Cologne): DigiByzSeal: Results and Future Perspectives
+17:30 Jan Bigalke, Jonathan Blumtritt, Sviatoslav Drach, Benedikte Löbbert, Claes Neuefeind, and Marcel Schaeben (University of Cologne): The DigiByzSeal Project: A Digital Infrastructure for Seals

 18:00 DigiByzSeal portal launch with wine reception